remarkjs/remark-man/readme.md

 Date of page (`number`, `string`, or `Date`, optional).
 Given to `new Date(date)` as `date`, so when `null` or `undefined`, defaults to the current date.
-Dates are centred in the footer line of the displayed page.
+Dates are centered in the footer line of the displayed page.

 ###### `options.version`